Real World Training for Real Life Results

 That’s where most training falls apart.

 At Heather’s Dog School, we don’t rely on a “training classroom” bubble.
-We specialize in Private Training in the Real World,where distractions are real, routines are real, and results actually stick.
+We specialize in one-on-one Training in the Real World, where distractions are real, routines are real, and results actually stick.

 Calm Walks